allytrope/variant-analysis/README.md

 ## Dependencies

 `conda` is a package manager that can install many of the tools for this program.
-Once installed, use the below conda command to obtain the required packages:
+Once installed, use the below conda commands to obtain the required packages:
 ```
 conda install -c conda-forge mamba
 conda install -c bioconda snakemake